 The Department of Biology is one of the largest departments in the College of Arts & Sciences and consists of full-time tenured (or tenure-track) faculty.
 The research interests of the faculty encompass the areas of ecology, physiology, neuroscience, cell biology, and evolution.
 Our particular strengths are conservation biology, environmental stress physiology, neuroscience, and population and evolutionary biology.
 Our faculty collaborates with biologists in USD's School of Medicine and at South Dakota State University as well as with colleagues at other institutions nationally and internationally.

-The M.S. and M.A. programs are recommended for students with professional goals in biology, such as working for a federal or state agency, securing employment in industry, or employment in higher education.
-The M.A. program is for continuing graduate education or for the master's degree in secondary education.
-The M.S. degree requires a thesis, the M.A. does not.
+The M.S. and M.A. programs are recommended for students with professional goals in biology, such as working for a federal or state agency, securing employment in industry, in higher education or for those planning to continue their education in a Ph.D. or other graduate program.
 The Ph.D. in Biological Sciences is intended for students that are interested in careers in research and/or academia.

 Visit our Graduate School website for more information on how to apply and requirements.
 The application deadline is February 15.